Disney Trip Packing List for Kids

 Packing the Kid’s Disney Park Bag

 Older kids can carry their own Park bag or backpack for each child.
 Kids older than about 6 yrs old can be responsible for carrying a backpack that holds their supplies for the day.
 Find something that your kids can easily take off by themselves when getting on rides.
+Check out this list of fun and practical Disney luggage for kids at TravelingMom.

 Many kids enjoy keeping track of their own snacks, souvenir money and maps.
 I know my son is always proud to carry his own Disney bag through the day (so long as it’s not overloaded or too heavy!)
 Here are a few ideas on what to pack inside a child’s Disney day bag: